JuanQuenga/google-drive-clone/README.md

 - [x] Folder Deletions - Make sure you fetch all of the folders that have it as a parent, and their children too.
 - [x] Folder Creations - Make a server action that takes a name and parentId to create a folder.
 Don't forget to set the ownerId.
 - [x] Folder Renaming
-- [ ] File Renaming
+- [x] File Renaming
-- [ ] Acceess Control - On the fodler page, add another check that the signed in user matches the folder ownerId.
+- [ ] Acceess Control - On the folder page, add another check that the signed in user matches the folder ownerId.

 ## TODOS